Scientific Review: Philips SmartSleep Sunrise Alarm Clocks

 Overall Thoughts + Which One?

 The HF3650 is the brightest and offers the best sunrise customization out of the three, so if you think you’d like to fine-tune yours that’s your best bet.
-It does have some flicker though so if that’s a concern go with the HF3500 instead.
+It does have some flicker, though, so if that’s a concern, go with the HF3500 instead.

 If you want two alarms instead of one but want to avoid the complex menu system of the 3650, grab the 3520.